 “By what hoax do two eyes turn us away from our solitude?
 Is there any failure more humiliating for the mind?”

 This may be a subtle reference to the legend of Siddhartha Gautama on the cusp of attaining his enlightenment in becoming the Buddha.
 Mara, a demon who represents passion, desire and attachment, attempted to foil the Buddha’s progress by sending his three daughters to tempt him away.
+Two eyes turn us away from the solitude of our meditation, this representing disruption.

 “Love lulls knowledge; wakened, knowledge kills love”